TeleworkInc/gdev/README.md

 Think of `lib/` as a sandbox - it is where all internal code will go, and the `exports/` folder is where endpoints are *exposed* for each target.
-Exports will typically `import` different things from `lib/` and then expose some information to a given target.
-To expose exports for a given **target**, `export` values from `exports/[target].js`.
+Exports will typically `import` different things from `lib/` and then expose different information for different targets at `exports/[target].js`.

-For instance, gnv's `create()` function in `lib/commands.js` is used to initialize new projects for the CLI, but is also exported for usage in Node programs at `exports/node.js`.
-It can then be required and imported via `import { create } from 'gnv'` in third party packages.
+For instance, gnv's `create()` function in `lib/commands.js` is exposed to the CLI at `exports/cli.js` for initializing new projects at the command line.
+It is also exported for usage in Node programs at `exports/node.js`, and can then be required and imported in the form `import { create } from 'gnv'` in third party Node packages.

 ### Basic structure
 The general structure of a gnv project involves a `lib/` directory for storing